unipartdigital/udes-open/addons/udes_api/README.md

 URI: /api/stock-location
 HTTP Method: GET
 Params:
-@param: load_quants - (optional, default = false) Load the quants associated with a location.
+@param load_quants - (optional, default = false) Load the quants associated with a location.
-@param: id - (optional) the location's id
+@param location_id - (optional) the location's id
+@param location_name - (optional) this is a string that entirely matches the name
-@param query - (optional) this is a string that entirely matches either the name or barcode
+@param location_barcode - (optional) this is a string that entirely matches the barcode
 @param check_blocked - (optional, default = false) When enabled, checks if the location is blocked, in which case an error will be raise.
 @return stock.location (as described above, containing the quants in the format also listed above).
 ```